Follow us on social networks

 Different types of smell:

-Menstrual blood with a metallic odor
+Menstrual blood with a metallic smell

-Discharge that smells rotten
+Flow that smells rotten

-Sweet blood smell
+Sweet blood scent

 Discharge with body odor

-Menstrual discharge with a fishy smell
+Menstrual flow with a fishy smell

 This odor is often related to an overgrowth of bacteria in the vagina, such as bacterial vaginosis or trichomoniasis, which is a sexually transmitted infection.